romashovdmitry/global_hr_rag/README.md

 Edit `.env` and set at least `GROQ_API_KEY` if you want fast cloud inference (recommended).
 Without it, the stack falls back to local Ollama (slower on CPU).

 So, you should get the token on groq website, it's easy.
-There is token limits, that's why RAG could switch to downloaded model and become slower a lot.
+There is token limits, that's why RAG could stop to reply.

-I used downloaded models in development but they were too much slow and I switched to grioq without preparing of any fallback.
-It should be fixed in next development steos of course and any fallback strategy should be implemented.
+I used downloaded models in development but they were too much slow and I switched to groq without preparing of any fallback.
+It should be fixed in next development steps of course and any fallback strategy should be implemented.

 ```bash
 docker compose -f docker-compose.local.yml up --build
 ```

-After launch you should wait while models would be donwloaded.
-You will message like that
+After launch you should wait while models would be downloaded.
+You will see message like that

 ```bash
 [ollama-init] All models ready.
 ```

-That's the problem to fix in future too by updating docker-infrastructure.
+That's the problem to fix in future by updating docker-infrastructure too.
 Currently backend container could be runned before models are downloaded.

 | Service  | URL                          |
 |----------|------------------------------|